til-23/til-23-info-public/source/finals-services.rst

 .get_map()
 ----------

-The get_map() method provides a static map of the arena as an image.
-The image represents an occupancy grid, where **non-occupied** (i.e. passable) cells are **black** and occupied (i.e. non-passable) cells are white.
+The get_map() method provides a grid-based map representation.

+Grid elements are square and represented by a float.
+Value indicates distance from nearest obstacle.
+Value <= 0 indicates occupied, > 0 indicates passable.
+Grid is centered-aligned, i.e. real-world postion maps to center of grid square.

 This map does not change throughout a run, so it only needs to be retrieved once.

 .. tip::
     To use the SDK to get the map, see :py:meth:`tilsdk.localization.LocalizationService.get_map`.